ryan258/ai_story_marketing/masterplan.md

 ## 9. Development Phases 🔄
 1. Project setup with Poetry and environment configuration ⚙️
 2. Core system architecture and AI model integration 🧩 (In Progress)
-3. Story creation and evaluation loop 🔁 (Partially Implemented)
+3. Story creation and evaluation loop 🔁 (Implemented)
-4. Marketing and social media agents 📣 (Planned)
+4. Marketing and social media agents 📣 (Implemented)
-5. Output compilation and UI development 🖥️
+5. Output compilation and UI development 🖥️ (In Progress)
-6. Testing and refinement 🧪
+6. Testing and refinement 🧪 (Ongoing)
 7. Packaging and distribution setup 📦

 ## 10. Potential Challenges and Solutions 🧗